mtch99/Ballerz/README.md

 ## How? (technical)
-- [ ] InitAttendantsListScreen
+- [x] Init UserProfileListScreen
-- [ ] Add AttendantsListScreen to the rootStack navigator
+- [ ] Add UserProfileListScreen to the rootStack navigator
-- [ ] implement AttendantsListScreen in the rootStack navigator
+- [ ] implement UserProfileListScreen in the rootStack navigator
-- [ ] Init AttendantsListView
+- [ ] Init UserProfileListView
-- [ ] Handle the click on attendants list
+- [ ] Handle the click on friendsThere